- OpenCPN User Manual

 Overlay Transparency is redundant.

 Waves and Current have a more or less similar display.
+A Particle Map is available for currents.
+See the ddescripion above for wind Particle Maps.
 Once again different units.

 There is a choice between three different display arrows shown in two sizes.